 Take time to look at the options.
 Each CSA farm is unique – some even include meat, canned goods, or flowers.
 The produce will vary depending on the week’s harvest.
 While a standard share will satisfy a family of four, many farms offer half shares or even mini shares.
 If you are uncertain which size of share to purchase, we recommend asking for suggestions from the farmer, or starting with a small share and upgrade as time passes.

 CSA shares are limited – sign up early to reserve your spot.
-Whether you are a long time CSA member, or joining for the first time, we encourage you to learn more and check out the 86 CSA farms in the Minnesota Grown Directory.
-Thank you to Lisa Baker for sharing your insights about CSA farms.
+Whether you are a long time CSA member, or joining for the first time, we encourage you to learn more and check out the 80+ CSA farms in the Minnesota Grown Directory.

 Clover Bee Farm CSA, Shafer